richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+Security.md

 * `{OBJECT_ID}` ... refers to the Object ID for the Application Registration

-_Note: It is not possible to create a "Search Index Data Reader" role assignment for a Service Principal._
+_Note: To create a Role Assignment for a Service Principal, the Service Principal must have also been created using PowerShell._

 You can expect a result like: